I have terrible knees.

 - Side Step Ups – This is a good move for you butt, hips, and thighs.
 Start on a lower platform and work your way up to a bench.
 As your legs strengthen, you can do these at a faster pace as more of a Side Shuffle.

 - Pop Squats – These are a plyometric exercise.
 Plyo can be hard on your knees… BUT if you do these correctly, take your time, and land softly they can help build up your quads and hams.
 Tip: keeping your toes pointed slightly outward will make it easier on your knees.

 - Single Leg Extensions – These CAN strain your knees, but if you adjust the machine to your height and stick to low weight/high reps it can be a good tool for strengthening your quads, which is a huge help to your knees.

 - Single Leg Curls – This is a perfect for directly targeting the hamstrings.
 If you don’t have access to gym machines, you can do standing leg curls with an elastic resistance band or low cable pulley

 - Good Mornings – This is another fantastic move for your hamstrings.
 I like to do them at the end of a workout because it’s also a nice stretch.
 Begin with a light weight and be sure not to round your back.
 Your chin should remain upright; I try to focus on a spot at about belt height during the lift to ensure my back doesn’t round.

 Don’t be afraid to modify a movement to better accommodate your specific limitations.
 For instance, use a lighter weight or slower tempo.
 If it hurts, stop.
 Don’t push yourself too far or you could cause further injury to your knees.

-I’ve been super-setting a lot since last week’s post about them.
-According to my Polar HRM, the claim of an extra 1/3 calorie burn is spot on!
+I’ve been super-setting a lot since last week’s post.
+According to my HRM, the claim of an extra 1/3 calorie burn is spot on!